 Starting an online store feels exciting.
-You've got the products, you've got the vision, and somewhere between watching YouTube tutorials and reading Shopify's homepage, you convince yourself it's simple.
+You've got the products, you've got the vision, and somewhere between reading tutorials and reviewing templates, you convince yourself it's simple.
+Then reality sets in.

 Products that won't display correctly on mobile.
 A checkout process that loses customers halfway through.
 No traffic from Google because the store wasn't set up for SEO.
-Payment gateway issues that take weeks to sort out.
+Payment gateway errors that take weeks to sort out.

 We've seen this play out dozens of times.
 And the frustrating part is that most of these problems are completely avoidable if the store is built right from the beginning.